American History

 The Statue of Liberty

 Whose idea was she?
 Who built her?
-What is she meant to represent?
+What does she represent?
 Let's find out!

 Reagan's Journey